Sawrz/docker-configs/nextcloud/README.md

    sudo vim html/config/config.php
    ```

 1. Search for a line with `overwriteprotocol` or create a new one.
-In the end that line needs to look like this:
+In the end, that line needs to
+  look like this:

    ```php
    'overwriteprotocol' => 'https',
    ```

 1. Sarch for an entry with `trusted_domains` and enter your `URL`s value.
-You want something like this:
+You want something like
+  this:

     ```php
     'trusted_domains' => array (